onyx-platform/onyx/README.md

 - [Tyler van Hensbergen](https://github.com/tvanhens)
 - [David Leatherman](https://github.com/leathekd)

-#### Performance Benchmarks

-At the time of writing this, I do not have any performance benchmarks to publish.
-Creating a correct, useful benchmark is extremely difficult.
-I'm working on it - hang tight.

 ### Author

 The lead for this project is [Michael Drogalis](https://twitter.com/MichaelDrogalis), the original creator.
 You can get me directly at (mjd3089.at.rit.edu) if needed.